mindspore-ai/docs/install/mindspore_d_install_en.md

       Access the root directory of the source code.
       First run the MindInsight compilation script under the `build` directory of the source code.
-      Then run the command to install the .whl package generated into the `output` directory of the source code.
+      Then run the command to install the .whl package generated in the `output` directory of the source code.

       ```bash
       cd mindinsight